ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

     -   Recording non-sensitive meeting notes from a whiteboard.

--   `POLFLM005:` **SHALL NOT** be used to take photographs or video footage of building security features.
+-   `POLFLM005:` Corporate devices **SHALL NOT** be used to take photographs or video footage of building security features.
 Examples include:

     -   CCTV camera positions.